Crystallization Dynamics of Amorphous Yttrium Iron Garnet Thin Films: Introduction

-The annealing process is usually performed under air \cite{boudiar_magneto-optical_2004, cooper_unexpected_2017} or reduced oxygen atmosphere \cite{kang_magnetic_2005, ding_nanometer-thick_2020} to counteract potential oxygen vacancies in the YIG lattice.
-For amorphous PLD films it has also been shown, that inert argon atmosphere has no deteriorating influence. \cite{hauser_annealing_2017}
+The annealing process is usually performed in air \cite{boudiar_magneto-optical_2004, cooper_unexpected_2017} or reduced oxygen atmosphere \cite{kang_magnetic_2005, bai_characterization_2019, ding_nanometer-thick_2020, seol_development_2023} to counteract potential oxygen vacancies in the YIG lattice.
+For amorphous PLD films annealing in inert argon atmosphere has been reported to have no deteriorating influence. \cite{hauser_annealing_2017} Annealing crystalline, sputtered YIG films in vacuum, however, showed a reduction in typical characteristic properties like the spin Hall magnetoresistance in YIG/Pt. \cite{bai_characterization_2019}

+Furthermore, the annealing process itself can lead to an interdiffusion at the substrate interface,\cite{mitra_interfacial_2017, cooper_unexpected_2017} often leading to the formation of a magnetic dead layer, \cite{mitra_interfacial_2017, cooper_unexpected_2017, will-cole_negligible_2023} as well as an increase of the ferromagnetic resonance linewidth, especially at low temperatures. \cite{haidar_thickness-_2015, jermain_increased_2017} On the one hand, YIG grown on GGG by LPE requires no post annealing, which allows for the suppression of the gadolinium interdiffusion, leading to an extremely sharp interface.\cite{will-cole_negligible_2023} On the other hand, scaling the LPE process is not straightforward.
+Sputter deposition \cite{chang_nanometer-thick_2014} or solution based methods \cite{cao_van_thickness_2022,seol_development_2023} allow for wafer scale processes, but the mandatory post annealing step should be optimized to allow fast processing, which then could simultaneously reduce the interdiffusion of yttrium and gadolinium.
+To achieve this, the annealing time required to yield fully crystalline YIG films needs to be kept as low as possible.

-The vast amount of publications highlight the interest in YIG.
-However, the influence of the post annealing step on the crystallization of the YIG thin film is only vaguely studied in the literature.
+However, the dynamics describing the crystallization of YIG thin films during the post annealing step are only selectively reported in the literature.
+Typically, only the temperature and a time proven to yield a completely crystalline thin film with the desired properties are reported.

-Here, we present an extended picture of the crystallization dynamics of YIG at different temperatures and annealing times, which allows us to define different crystallization windows depending on the substrate.
+Here, we present an extended picture of the crystallization dynamics of YIG at different temperatures and annealing times, which allows us to define different crystallization windows depending on the substrate material.
 Our results provide a general crystallographic description of the crystallization process for YIG thin films and summarize the crystallization parameters found in the literature.